Frequently Asked Questions

 |Death Members (aged under 18)||$ 25,000|

 What is the age limit on the Triathlon Australia Personal Accident Policy?

-The policy covers members which are aged between 5 – 90 years of age.
+The policy covers members/athletes who are between 5 – 90 years of age.

 Do I have to pay for my medical expenses first?